raphlcx/blog/content/posts/apex-domains-and-dns-zones.md

 www.example.com A ...
 ```

-In Zone 1, `example.com` is still an apex domain, because of its SOA record.
+In Zone 1, `example.com` is still an apex domain because of its SOA record.

 But thanks to Zone 2, `www.example.com` is also an apex domain now, in this particular zone.
 Notice it now has an SOA.
 Although back in Zone 1, we will still not consider `www.example.com` as an apex domain, owing to the differing SOA.

 So there you have it.
 A DNS zone determines whether a domain or a subdomain is an apex domain.

-But why apex or non-apex domain matters?
-Because of CNAME record.
-CNAME _cannot_ be created on apex domain.
+But why does apex or non-apex domain matter?
+Because of the CNAME record.
+An apex domain cannot have a CNAME record for it.

 I had a similar setup in subdomain delegation on Amazon Route53.
-In my Zone 2, I tried to CNAME `www.example.com`, which I wasn't aware was an apex domain, to an Application Load Balancer's DNS name.
-Naturally Route53 refused to create the CNAME record, but fortunately, I could create a Route53 alias record for it.
+In Zone 2, I tried to CNAME `www.example.com`, which I wasn't aware was an apex domain, to an Application Load Balancer's DNS name.
+Naturally, Route53 refused to create the CNAME record, but fortunately, I could configure a Route53 alias record for it.

-On another perspective, recall that on the zone `.com`, your `example.com` is not an apex domain, but a subdomain of `.com`.
-But when `example.com` is located in your dedicated zone, it becomes an apex domain.
+From another perspective, recall that in the zone `.com`, your `example.com` is not an apex domain but a subdomain of `.com`.
+However, when `example.com` is in your dedicated zone, it becomes an apex domain.